kn9ts/community-resume/index.md

 Attendance: **38**

-This is/was the meetup to get feedback, ideas, raise issues and complaints, and be solved as they are raised.
+This is/was the meetup to get feedback, ideas, raise issues, complaints, and be solved as they are raised.
 This meetup would then depict the future of the community not only in our meetups but with ideas contributed by the community being implemented.

 A few of example of what to expect from the community as decided within the meetup: